bottlerocket-os/bottlerocket/sources/api/migration/README.md

 ## Overview

 We're not perfect, so we need the ability to fix problems in our design, but it's critical to maintain user configuration through those changes.
-To achieve both, we need the ability to migrate configuration between versions.
+To achieve both, the ability to migrate configuration between versions is required.

-The mechanism proposed is reminiscent of database migrations - individual bits of code that manipulate specific data, and that are labeled to indicate what version they apply to.
+The mechanism is reminiscent of database migrations - individual bits of code that manipulate specific data, and that are labeled to indicate what version they apply to.

 ## When to migrate data

-We will run migrations during the boot process when we detect that the on-disk data store doesn't match the version of the booting image.
+Migrations run during the boot process when it is detected that the on-disk data store doesn't match the version of the booting image.
 The system will download any missing, appropriate migrations before rebooting.

-One downside of this approach is that migration failure would require another reboot to flip back to a matching version.
+One downside of this approach is that migration failure requires another reboot to flip back to a matching version.

-In return, we get a consistent process where we always check and migrate the data store before it's used, and we have a simpler pre-reboot process.
+In return, this provides a consistent process: always check and migrate the data store before it's used.
+Additionally, pre-reboot process is simpler.
-We can also handle some cases of unexpected version mismatches at boot, for example if something goes wrong during an update.
+The process can also handle some cases of unexpected version mismatches at boot, for example if something goes wrong during an update.

 ### Offline migration

-Since we’re running migrations at boot, we may not yet have a network connection.
+Since migrations run at boot the network connection may not be available yet.
-This means we can’t check for fixes to migrations or download missing migrations.
+This means it is impossible to check for fixes to migrations or download missing migrations.

-When downloading an OS update, we necessarily download the TUF metadata describing that update.
-This metadata also describes the migrations necessary between various updates.
+When downloading an OS update, the TUF metadata is retrieved for that particular variant and architecture.
+This metadata describes the migrations necessary between various updates.
-During this update preparation process, we will also download all necessary migrations, and refuse to start an update otherwise.
+During this update preparation process, all necessary migrations are downloaded and an update will refuse to start otherwise.

-### Rejected options
+### Rejected designs

 * Before reboot - This would optimistically prepare the data store before rebooting into a new version.
     * Pro: The flip to the new format would still have to happen after the reboot, but would be fast and nearly trivial.